 Founded in 1989, GAHI is a professional association of residential inspectors formed with 3 primary goals:

 Since the State of Georgia does not require inspectors to be licensed, GAHI adopted membership requirements that fill this void.
-In fact, GAHI’s membership requirements are the most stringent in the country, and require an inspector to be certified in all four of the residential one and two family residential code areas (building, electrical, plumbing, mechanical).
+In fact, GAHI’s membership requirements are some of the most stringent in the country, and require an inspector to be certified in all four of the residential one and two family residential code areas (building, electrical, plumbing, mechanical).
 Certification is obtained by passing a comprehensive examination by the International Code Council (ICC) in each area.
 In addition, each member must carry an appropriate level of liability insurance, and maintain a current business license.
 Each inspector must provide proof they have completed at least 250 paid inspections, and agree to ongoing continuing education each year.
 This makes them better inspectors, especially on new construction.